 - Exceptionally fast cutting

 - High accuracy with a tolerance of +/- 0.1mm

 - Faster than conventional cutting methods when utilising thicker materials

 Aluminium is a light weight but strong metal used in a wide variety of applications.
-It is a relatively soft metal and can be difficult to machine using a laser in thicknesses over 1/4" (0.6 cm), however, it is easily machined using abrasive waterjet.
-Generally speaking, it machines at about twice the speed as mild steel.
+Aluminium is a relatively soft metal and can be difficult to machine.
+Our laser can cut Aluminium up to 8mm, however, abrasive waterjet cuts Aluminium extremely well up to 170mm thick.

-Machining copper can be challenging, but abrasivejet systems make cutting copper easy.
-Copper is impossible to cut on a laser due to reflection.
+Copper & Brass are also challenging materials to machine and cut, but abrasivejet systems make cutting copper and Brass easy.
+Both Copper and Brass are impossible to cut on a conventional laser due to reflection.
 It is also difficult to machine conventionally, because it tends to gum up conventional cutting tools.
-Abrasivejets are the most appropriate solution for copper.
+Water Jet Cutting is the most appropriate solution for copper & brass.

-Tool steel is difficult to machine conventionally, particularly once it's hardened, but is fairly easy to machine on an abrasivejet system.
+Tool Steel is difficult to machine conventionally, particularly once it's hardened, but is fairly easy to profile with Water Jet Cutting.
 Steel can be hardened before or after cutting.
-Steel hardness has only a minor effect on the rate at which it can be machined with an abrasivejet.
+Steel hardness has only a minor effect on the rate at which it can be machined with Water Jet.